 St Davids in Pembrokeshire has a population of under 2000 and is the smallest city in the UK.

 Cardiff's Millennium Stadium, which holds 74,500 people, has been host to many international sporting events such as the Rugby World Cup final in 1999 and 11 Olympic Football games in 2012.
-Wales currently has one team in the Premier Division: Swansea City Football Club.
+We enjoy football in Wales.
+We have a Welsh team in the English Premier League: Swansea City Football Club.

 The Celtic Manor Resort in South Wales hosted Golf’s 2010 Ryder Cup as well as the annual Wales Open.

 1 March is St David’s Day, celebrated as a patriotic and cultural festival by the Welsh in Wales and throughout the world.
 Saint David or Dewi Sant (c 520-588), the founder and first abbot-bishop of Menevia (now St Davids in Pembrokeshire), has been venerated since the early Middle Ages as the patron saint of Wales.
 Find out more about St David.

 We enjoy long summer days and the south west coastal strip of Wales gets around 1,700 hours of sunshine each year.
 Our average mean temperatures are 10 degrees Celsius (50 degrees Fahrenheit) in our winter months (October - March) and 20 degrees Celsius (68 degrees Fahrenheit) in our summer months (April - September).

 The latest weather for Wales can be found on the Met Office website.